 The department promotes active research, internships, student research grants, collaboration between faculty and students and service learning.
 Geography students gain a solid foundation in geographic principles and techniques, as well as a deeper understanding of how the interactions between people and the environment shape the landscapes we inhabit.

+Problem solving, critical thinking, data analysis, communication, and collaboration are hallmarks of our discipline.
+These proficiencies are sought by employers everywhere.
 With foundations in both the natural and social sciences, geography prepares students for a wide range of careers in government, the private sector, and education.